 Understanding ways to monitor progress and outcomes.

 Who are the course leaders?
 Lead by Jenny Archard with sessions co-delivered by others including Gavin Saunders, Sarah Holdway and Tiff Lovedale.
 The course leaders will bring their own experiences and broaden discussion to look at practices elsewhere.
+Jenny has a master of research degree in outdoor education, with her dissertation being focused on practitioners relationship with place.
+She has a certificate in Ecopsychology from Pacifica Graduate School.
+She trained in wilderness rites of passage and mirroring with the School of Lost Borders, and Way of Council with Pip Bondy.
+She has led Woodlanders wellbeing work since 2011.

 Will there be coursework outside of sessions?
 To get the most from the course we will be setting work to be done between sessions and brought back to the group, some of which will be reviewed by course tutors.
 We encourage learners to keep a journal throughout the course.